kimiachenari/kimiachenari.github.io/index.md

 ## 🤝 Let’s Collaborate

-<span style="font-size: 15px; color: #666666;">I have had the opportunity to work with experts from Iran, Japan, Australia, and New Zealand.
+<span style="font-size: 15px; color: #666666;">I have had the opportunity to work with experts from Iran, Japan, Australia, Belgium, and New Zealand.
 I’m always open to research collaborations, innovative projects, or consulting opportunities.

 <div style="text-align: center;">
   <img src="https://github.com/user-attachments/assets/6e6440a0-72a6-4285-a5fb-139f925c2376" alt="collaboration" width="500"/>